mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 When testing deployments, it is useful that the Artifact you are deploying is different from the one that you have installed so you can see that the update is successful.
 You might also want to configure certain aspects of the update after you build it, but before deploying it.

-In this tutorial we will unpack a Mender Artifact, recognized by its `.mender` suffix, unpack the rootfs (e.g. `.ext4`) inside it, modify it, and then create a new Mender Artifact including these modifications.
+In this tutorial we will unpack a Mender Artifact, recognized by its `.mender` suffix, unpack the rootfs (e.g. `.ext4`) inside it, modify it, and then create a new Mender Artifact that has these modifications with the `mender-artifact` utility.

 ## Prerequisites